collective/collective.googlecloudlogging/README.rst

 collective.googlecloudlogging
 =============================

-This library connects to Python's standard logging module will log to Googles Cloud Logging via API.
+This library connects to Python's standard logging module and will log to Googles Cloud Logging via API.
 More information at https://cloud.google.com/logging/docs/setup/python#connecting_the_library_to_python_logging

 Configuration
 -------------